goyal-Dushi/user-mgmt-system/README.md

 For the time being , Admin access can be granted to user by making changes by directly accessing the database.
 No functionality has been added in the frontend to enable users to decide their roles.

-## Usage & Installation
+## Usage and Installation

 The root dir of the project contains the backend made with Node & express.
-The frontend is inside the client dir.
+The frontend is inside the client dir.Thus, you will have two **`package.json`** files, one for backend Node and one for frontend React

-### Once you download or clone the project to you local repo.You will have separate package.json files for both frontend (inside client dir) & backend , in the root of the project

-- Hit `npm install` for each dir (root & client) to install the dependencies for backend and frontend
+- Hit `npm install` for each dir (root & client) to install the dependencies for backend and frontend respectively
 - Run `node index.js or nodemon index.js` to run the backend
 - To run the React frontend , go to client dir and run `npm start`

 You will be redirected to the `localhost:3000` as soon as you run the client.

-### **Note** : When running the backend , you should see `Server started at 5000 & Database connection successful` ensuring that your backend server has successfully started and MongoDB database connection has been established
+**Note** : When running the backend , you should see `Server started at 5000 & Database connection successful` ensuring that your backend server has successfully started and MongoDB database connection has been established

-### **Note** : You need to have _mongo_ installed on you computer to be able to run the project.
+**Note** : You need to have _mongo_ installed on you computer to be able to run the project.
 If not , install from [here](https://docs.mongodb.com/manual/installation/)

-## Contribution Guidelines
+## Contribution Guidelines 🖥️

 - Please wait for the issue to be assigned before addressing any
 - Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.